 Hackelia venusta Facts

 - Further, a single disaster such as severe weather or wildfire could potentially eradicate the entire species.
 But, despite all these facts, the plant does not yet have a listing on the IUCN Red List.

 Hackelia venusta Physical Description

-Species: H. venusta
+- Species: H. venusta

-Hackelia venusta Distribution and Habitat
+Hackelia venusta Distribution, Habitat, and Ecology

 The species also requires copious amounts of direct sunlight to thrive and does not tolerate shade.
 This further makes its habitat requirements highly specific, only adding to its vulnerability.